philadams-zz/philadams.net/src/quotes.md

 > _Bob Morris, of no-good situations_

 -
+> Have nothing in your house that you do not know to be useful, or believe to
+> be beautiful. _William Morris_

+-
 > The best way to have a good idea is to have a lot of ideas.
 > _Linus Pauling_